dgroomes/micronaut-playground/server/README.md

      ```
    * The reason is the configuration of the "content size threshold" given to `io.netty.handler.codec.http.HttpContentCompressor`.
      We don't want to bother compressing small payloads.
 The compute overhead is not worth it.
+9. Try running a Micronaut-based client instead of `curl`:
+   * ```shell
+     ./gradlew :client:run
+     ```
+   * The output will look something like this:
+     ```text
+     13:21:03 [main] INFO  i.m.context.env.DefaultEnvironment - Established active environments: [cli]
+     13:21:03 [main] INFO  dgroomes.client.ClientProgram - Sending a request to the server...
+     13:21:03 [main] INFO  dgroomes.client.ClientProgram - Got a response.
+Content length: 47
+     13:21:03 [main] INFO  dgroomes.client.ClientProgram - Sending a request with 'repetitions' equal to 10,000 ...
+     13:21:03 [main] INFO  dgroomes.client.ClientProgram - Got a response.
+Content length: 538,917
+     13:21:03 [main] INFO  dgroomes.client.ClientProgram - Sending a request with 'repetitions' equal to 1,000,000 ...
+     13:21:04 [main] INFO  dgroomes.client.ClientProgram - Got a response.
+Content length: 55,888,919
+     13:21:04 [main] INFO  dgroomes.client.ClientProgram - Sending a request with 'repetitions' equal to 2,000,000.
+This should fail because the size of the response is larger than 'micronaut.http.client.max-content-length' configuration ...
+     Exception in thread "main" io.micronaut.http.client.exceptions.ContentLengthExceededException: The received length exceeds the maximum allowed content length [104857600]
+             at io.micronaut.http.client.netty.DefaultHttpClient$11.exceptionCaught(DefaultHttpClient.java:2608)
+             ... snip ...
+             at io.netty.channel.nio.NioEventLoop.run(NioEventLoop.java:496)
+             at io.netty.util.concurrent.SingleThreadEventExecutor$4.run(SingleThreadEventExecutor.java:986)
+             at io.netty.util.internal.ThreadExecutorMap$2.run(ThreadExecutorMap.java:74)
+             at io.netty.util.concurrent.FastThreadLocalRunnable.run(FastThreadLocalRunnable.java:30)
+             at java.base/java.lang.Thread.run(Thread.java:833)
+             Suppressed: java.lang.Exception: #block terminated with an error
+                     at reactor.core.publisher.BlockingSingleSubscriber.blockingGet(BlockingSingleSubscriber.java:99)
+                     at reactor.core.publisher.Flux.blockFirst(Flux.java:2600)
+                     at io.micronaut.http.client.netty.DefaultHttpClient$3.exchange(DefaultHttpClient.java:612)
+                     at io.micronaut.http.client.BlockingHttpClient.exchange(BlockingHttpClient.java:77)
+                     at io.micronaut.http.client.BlockingHttpClient.exchange(BlockingHttpClient.java:106)
+                     at dgroomes.client.ClientProgram.run(ClientProgram.java:63)
+                     at dgroomes.client.ClientMain.main(ClientMain.java:15)
+     ```
+   * The moral of the story is that you, as a programmer, need to think about the size of the response data and how it effects the behavior of the server (e.g. compression) and how it effects the behavior of the client (e.g. too much data causes a failure)

 Tip: to build and run the program in debug suspending mode, use this: